cortesi/mrpc/README.md

 - Support for bidirectional communication - both servers and clients can handle incoming RPC messages
 - Built on `tokio` for async I/O
 - Uses `rmpv` for MessagePack serialization
+- Optional `serde` feature for typed calls and helpers

 ## Quick Start